 public class AccountController : Controller

 After opening the Register page, verify the database we created “AuthDB” expand the database.
-Inside the tables section, we can see all Membership Tables that created like as shown below.
+Inside the tables section, we can see all membership tables.

 Now we completed the database part.
-Let's make modifications in the AuthConfig file to enable the Oauth Facebook login.
+Let's modify the AuthConfig file to enable the Oauth Facebook login.

 Oauth( AuthConfig.cs) file is created by default when we create an application, and it is located inside the App_Start folder with Name AuthConfig.cs like as shown below.

-Let’s take a view of the AuthConfig.cs file and see what it contains.
+Let’s view the AuthConfig.cs file and see what it contains.

 The AuthConfig.cs files contain all OAuth Clients comments by default.
 We will implement an example of OAuth with Facebook for that, we need to uncomment the Facebook client first.